-We plan to move our manufacturing operations into a new facility in Livermore in 2004.
+We are in the process of completing the construction of our new manufacturing facility in Livermore and plan to move our manufacturing operations into the new facility in 2004.
 The costs of starting up our new manufacturing facility, including capital costs such as equipment and fixed costs such as rent, will be substantial.
 We might not be able to shift from our current production facility to the new production facility efficiently or effectively.
 The transition will require us to have both our existing and new manufacturing facilities operational for several quarters, including into 2005.
 This will cause us to incur significant costs due to redundancy of infrastructure and the need to employ operations teams at both sites.
-Furthermore, the qualification of the new manufacturing facility will require us to use materials and build product and product components that will not be sold to our customers, causing higher than normal material spending.
+Furthermore, the qualification of the new manufacturing facility by us and by our customers will require us to use materials and build product and product components that will not be sold to our customers, causing higher than normal material spending.
 The transition might also lead to manufacturing interruptions, which could mean delayed deliveries or lost sales.
 Some or all of our customers could require a full qualification of our new facility.
 Any qualification process could take longer than we anticipate.
 Any difficulties with the transition or with bringing the new manufacturing facility to full capacity and volume production could increase our costs, disrupt our production process and cause delays in product delivery and lost sales, which would harm our operating results.